 5.3.
 Inserting, Deleting and Updating Tuples

-To focus on tuples, page headers and line pointers are not represented in the following.
-Figure 5.3 shows an example of how tuples are represented.
+To focus on tuple-level details, page headers and line pointers are omitted from the following descriptions.
+Figure 5.3 illustrates the basic representation of tuples used in this section.

 5.3.1.
 Insertion

-With the insertion operation, a new tuple is inserted directly into a page of the target table (Figure 5.4).
+In an insertion operation, a new tuple is placed directly into a page of the target table (Figure 5.4).

-Suppose that a tuple is inserted in a page by a transaction whose txid is 99.
-In this case, the header fields of the inserted tuple are set as follows.
+Suppose a transaction with txid 99 inserts a tuple.
+The header fields of the inserted tuple are set as follows:

 - Tuple_1:

-- t_xmax is set to 0 because this tuple has not been deleted or updated.
+- t_xmax: Set to 0 (Invalid), as the tuple has not been deleted or updated.

-- t_cid is set to 0 because this tuple is the first tuple inserted by txid 99.
+- t_cid: Set to 0, indicating this is the first command executed by txid 99.

-- t_ctid is set to (0,1), which points to itself, because this is the latest tuple.
+- t_ctid: Set to (0, 1).
+It points to itself because it is the latest version.

-PostgreSQL provides the ‘pageinspect’ extension, which is a contribution module, to show the contents of the database pages.
+The pageinspect extension is a contribution module that displays the contents of database pages.

 testdb=# CREATE EXTENSION pageinspect;